ExpediaGroup/beeju/README.md

 ```

 ### JUnit4
-For JUnit4, ensure you have the JUnit4 dependency in your POM.
+For JUnit4, ensure you have the JUnit4 dependency in your POM, as Beeju no longer supplies it as a transitive dependency.

-### JUnit5
+### JUnit5 Rule Migration
-For JUnit5, support is available to enable you to migrate your tests that currently use Beeju rules.
+Support is available to enable you to migrate your tests that currently use Beeju rules without changing them to use extensions.
 To use JUnit5, ensure you have:

 ```xml
     <dependency>